Elliott Himmelberg: Adelaide

 In 2017, Himmelberg played 13 South Australian National Football League (SANFL) games, kicking 19 goals, including four in round 12 against the Port Adelaide Magpies.
 He suffered a foot injury in July which kept him out for the remainder of the season.
 In 2018, Himmelberg signed a two-year contract extension, tying him to Adelaide until 2020.
 He was named in the Adelaide squad for the inaugural AFLX tournament, and as an emergency for the JLT Community Series.
 He played more often as a ruckman in the SANFL, as fellow key-position players Paul Hunter and Reilly O'Brien suffered injuries.
 Himmelberg made his AFL debut in round 23 against Carlton at Docklands Stadium.
 He recorded 13 disposals and five marks, and kicked his first goal with a banana shot.
 Coach Don Pyke said, "He's performed really well and didn't look out of place at all."

 Himmelberg had a career-best game against in the Showdown in which Jordan Dawson kicked a goal after the siren.
 The forward kicked four goals, two of which came in the last quarter in the comeback victory.

 Gold Coast

 Himmelberg moved to as a free agent following the 2024 AFL season, signing a three-year deal.

+In May 2025, Himmelberg tore his ACL during a VFL match.